 among the low-income patients but are less relevant for the high-income patients.
 Copyright © 2016 John Wiley & Sons, Ltd.

-Reeve, R, Arora, S, Butler, K, Viney, R, Burns, L, Goodall, S & van Gool, K 2016, 'Evaluating the impact of hospital based drug and alcohol consultation liaison services', Journal of Substance Abuse Treatment, vol. 68, pp. 36-45.View/Download from: UTS OPUS or Publisher's site
+Reeve, R, Arora, S, Butler, K, Viney, R, Burns, L, Goodall, S & van Gool, K 2016, 'Evaluating the impact of hospital based drug and alcohol consultation liaison services', Journal of Substance Abuse Treatment, vol. 68, pp. 36-45.View/Download from: Publisher's site

 Economic theory predicts that changing financial rewards will change behaviour.
 This is valid in terms of service use; higher costs reduce health care use.